 Sweet and Smoky BBQ Seasoning

 Wash and dry all produce.
-Trim, peel, and dice sweet potatoes into 1-inch pieces.
+Peel and dice sweet potatoes into 1-inch pieces.
 Zest and quarter lemon.

-Place sweet potatoes in a medium pot with enough water to cover by 2 inches of water.
+Place sweet potatoes in a medium pot with enough salted water to cover by 2 inches.
 Cover, bring to a boil, and cook until tender, 15-20 minutes.
 Drain and return sweet potatoes to pot.
 Mash off heat with sour cream and 1 TBSP butter (2 TBSP for 4 servings) until smooth.
 Season with salt and pepper.
 Cover to keep warm.

 Pat pork dry with paper towels.
-Season generously with salt and pepper, then rub all over with Sweet & Smoky BBQ Seasoning.
+Season generously with salt and pepper, then rub all over with BBQ Seasoning.
 Heat a large drizzle of oil in a large pan over medium-high heat.
 Add pork and cook until browned and cooked through, 2-3 minutes per side.
+(For 4 servings, cook in batches, if necessary.)

 Divide sweet potatoes and green beans between plates.
 Top sweet potatoes with pork and dollop with honey butter.
 Sprinkle with chili flakes if desired.
 Serve with remaining lemon wedges on the side.